 Found a Nail

-The chance to use the VLINGO/PLATFORM outside of a simulation came with a request to create a simple service that inspects documents for metadata before uploading them to a service for archival.
-It was a perfect nail for the vlingo hammer.
+The chance to use the XOOM outside of a simulation came with a request to create a simple service that inspects documents for metadata before uploading them to a service for archival.
+It was a perfect nail for the XOOM hammer.
 By perfect, I mean it was well-defined and had obvious payoff from the innate concurrency of an actor system.
-By this time the VLINGO/PLATFORM was somewhere around version 0.7 and was obviously solid enough to handle this problem space.
+By this time XOOM was somewhere around version 0.7 and was obviously solid enough to handle this problem space.

 The target configuration eventually landed on Fargate, the AWS managed docker container.
 The application workload would be fed from S3:object created events.
 My preference was to be event driven, but the reality was that routing to an SQS queue and polling was the course of wisdom.